lauringlab/variant_pipeline/tutorial/README.md

 For consistency all of the commands can be run from the variant_pipeline/tutorial directory.

 ## Before you begin, you will need
-Access to the lab's allocation on flux.
-Adam will need to email administrator An MToken for two factor authentication. http://www.mais.umich.edu/mtoken/mtoken_distribution.html Know basic unix commands.
-See tutorials and lists on Mbox/Lauring Lab/Command Line Tools Know the basics of flux organization and access.
+- Access to the lab's allocation on flux.
+Adam will need to email administrator
+- An MToken for two factor authentication.
+See [MSIS])(http://www.mais.umich.edu/mtoken/mtoken_distribution.html) -Know basic unix commands.
+See tutorials and lists on Mbox/Lauring Lab/Command Line Tools -Know the basics of flux organization and access.
 See Ten easy steps in MBox/Lauring Lab/Command Line Tools

 ## 0) Getting started